Loader gif

 Many tax breaks depend on your dependency status.
 If you rely on your parents or guardian for more than half of your financial support, you could be considered a dependent if you are under age 19 or under age 24 if you are a full-time student.
 If you can be claimed as a dependent on someone else’s tax return, certain tax credits you might qualify for could instead be passed on to whoever is claiming you as a dependent.

 One potential tax break for teen students is the student loan interest deduction.
-If you took out student loans for yourself, you could take a deduction for the interest you paid on those loan(s) — up to $2,500 per year.
+If you took out for yourself, you could take a deduction for the interest you paid on those loan(s) — up to $2,500 per year.
 You can take this deduction even if you don’t itemize your deductions.

 At what age can a teen claim a student tax credit?